aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 // equivalent to the code above: project.addToPipelineAsTest(buildStage, 'IntegrationTest', {
+  inputArtifact: sourceAction.outputArtifact,
   // of course, this property is optional here as well
   outputArtifactName: 'IntegrationTestOutput',
 });
 ```